gammasim/simtools/docker/README.md

 ```

 Building expects that a tar ball of corsika/sim\_telarray (named corsika7.7\_simtelarray.tar.gz) is available in the building directory.
-Download the tar package from the MPIK website (password applies) with
+Download the tar package from MPIK (password applies) with

 ```bash
 ./download_simulationsoftware.sh